Lucie Heins’ highly anticipated book Alberta Quiltmakers and their Quilts is now available to buy today!

 - What is your return policy?

-If for any reason you are unhappy with your purchase, we will gladly accept its return within 14 days of delivery in its original condition and packaging with proof of purchase and we will process a full refund back to the original payment method.
+If you purchased a copy directly from FRAMS and if for any reason you are unhappy with your purchase, we will gladly accept its return within 14 days of delivery in its original condition and packaging with proof of purchase and we will process a full refund back to the original payment method.
 In the case of the receipt of a damaged book promptly notify us with a description of the damage (or a picture), return the book and you will be provided with a replacement.

 The cost of shipping returned items will be the responsibility of the customer.
 Refunds will be processed once the item has been returned to us in its original condition and packaging.